-Since the premiere of Fenestrations, Koplowitz went on to create five more large scale site-specific works for Dancing in the Streets (1988-91) at the Wexner Center for the Arts, the American Museum of Natural History, Union Station, Washington D.C., the State of Illinois Center, Chicago and the 30 th Street Station, Philadelphia.
-He began to make full evening works in 1993 with his Off the Walls audience interaction performance event at the Portland Museum of Art which was followed by two major commissions from the Dance Umbrella Festival in London at the Natural History Museum (Genesis Canyon) and the British Library (Babel Index).
+His first full-length site-specific works started in 1993 with Off the Walls, an event at the Portland Museum of Art (Maine), followed by two significant commissions from the Dance Umbrella Festival in London at the Natural History Museum Genesis Canyon and the British Library, Babel Index.
 In 1999, he was the first artist commissioned by the Choreographic Centre NRW, Essen, Germany with the premiere of Kokerei Projekt: Köhle Korper.

-Since the year 2000, he has created works at the Library of the Performing Arts, Lincoln Center, (In)Formations (2000), the Rice University Campus, Houston, Pettengill Hall-Atrium on the Bates College campus (2003), The Grand Step Project, 2004, for grand staircases across three boroughs of New York City, the Institute of Contemporary Art, Boston (iseea) 2007, Stephan Koplowitz: TaskForce Liquid Landscapes (2008, seven water related distinct works at seven sites), Los Angeles, Stephan Koplowitz: TaskForce Liquid Landscapes, Plymouth, UK (2009), and Houston, Texas (2012).
+Since the year 2000, he has created works at the Library of the Performing Arts, Lincoln Center, (In)Formations (2000), the Rice University Campus, Houston, Pettengill Hall-Atrium on the Bates College campus (2003), The Grand Step Project, 2004, for grand staircases across three boroughs of New York City, the Institute of Contemporary Art, Boston (iseea, 2007), Stephan Koplowitz: TaskForce, a site-touring company, was inaugurated in 2008 with creative residencies/performances in Idyllwild, CA, Los Angeles, CA (2008), Plymouth, UK (2009), and Houston, Texas (2012).
 TaskForce has created over 20 site-specific works, collaborating with over 30 music, theater, visual arts, and media artists.
 Gustavus Adolphus College campus (2012), the Waterwall Park, Houston (2012), the Milwaukee Art Museum and North Point Water Tower, Milwaukee (2013), the Los Angeles Metro (2013), the Ohio State University campus (2014), Waterfront Park, San Diego (2015), Yerba Buena Gardens, SF (2017), Bates Mill Complex, Lewiston, ME (2017), Northfield, MN (2018), The Wooden Floor in Santa Ana, (Passage Home, 2021)….